b-weintraub/social-distancing/README.md

 Specifically, concentration values from March 2019 and March 2020 were compared to see if they difference were statistically significant.

-Null hypothesis:
+### Null hypothesis:
 Ho = There is no difference in NO2 values between March 2019 and March 2020.

-Alternative hypothesis:
+### Alternative hypothesis:
 Ha= NO2 values are comparatively less during March 2020.

 ![t-test](https://github.com/b-weintraub/social-distancing/blob/master/images/t-test.png)

-A p-value of 0.008 was found from the t-test.
-With a 0.05 alpha threshold, the null hypothesis is rejected.
+The conditional probability of these two concentration values being statistically identifical is 0.008 (p-value) as determined by a t-test.
+Using a 0.05 alpha threshold, the null hypothesis is rejected.

 ### Discussion
 (Take Away, Final Thoughts, Future-steps)